UrbanInstitute/ed-data/README.md

 * Non-degree-granting

 ## Data sources
-Most of the data in this project is calculated using the Integrated Postsecondary Education System (IPEDS)[http://nces.ed.gov/ipeds/datacenter/DataFiles.aspx].
+Most of the data in this project is calculated using the Integrated Postsecondary Education System, or [IPEDS](http://nces.ed.gov/ipeds/datacenter/DataFiles.aspx).
 IPEDS data is downloaded using a  [scraper](https://github.com/UrbanInstitute/ipeds-scraper) for 1990-latest year available.
 The data is divided into several hundred CSVs, each covering a topic area for one year.
 See the scraper repo for more info.

 We also use various other data sources, listed and linked below.